WebauthnWorks/CTAP2.1-Migration-Guide/AuthenticatorConfig.md

 You will need pinUvAuthParam.
 Please make sure you are familiar with pin protocols.
 Read **Obtaining pinUvAuthParam** at https://github.com/WebAuthnWorks/CTAP2.1-Migration-Guide/blob/main/Protocol/PinProtocol/2.md

 Do the exchange as specified in PinProtocol.
-We will use the below value as a pinUserVerificationToken test vector for authenticatorConfig
+We use the below value from PinProtocol as a pinUserVerificationToken test vector for authenticatorConfig in **Example 2**
 ```
 sessionPuat = 0125fecfd8bf3f679bd9ec221324baa74f3cade0314b4fba8029500a320612ad
 ```